gabesoft/trans/README.md

 The transformers specified as parameters to the transformation methods can be functions, field names, or even objects (which will be used as hash maps).
 The functions that are not properties on the object being transformed are assumed to take that object as the first parameter.
-But they can take additional parameters as well.
+But, they can take additional parameters as well.
 In those case the function should be specified as an array.
 When multiple transformers are specified the result of each one is piped over to the next one.